Digital Health Product Leader

 • Hospital masking requirements lifted, COVID testing and vaccine reporting data accuracy + organic search traffic was declining

-As the product manager, I led a cross-functional team through consistent change management, to deliver end-to-end product lifecycle.
-I defined a data-driven product strategy, roadmap, requirements and sunset plan to meet the evolving challenges at different phases of the COVID-19 pandemic.
+As Product Manager, I led a cross-functional team through consistent change management to deliver end-to-end product lifecycle.
+I defined a data-driven product strategy, roadmap, requirements, and sunset plan to meet evolving challenges.

 These tools surpassed 15.9M and 5.5M views in 2021 respectively, but only 50% of individuals using screen readers could make sense of the maps and tracker data.